swri-robotics/bag-database/README.md

   needing to find it on the host filesystem.
 Links to bag files can also be obtained by right-clicking on them.
-- **Viewing Images**: You can view the first image on any sensor_msgs/Image or sensor_msgs/CompressedImage topic by clicking on the icon next to the topic in the bag details window.
+- **Viewing Images**: You can view the first image on any sensor_msgs/Image or sensor_msgs/CompressedImage topic by clicking on an icon next to the topic in the bag details window.
+- **Viewing Image Streams**: You can view any sensor_msgs/Image or sensor_msgs/CompressedImage topic as an embedded video stream by clicking on an icon next to the topic in the bag details window.
 - **Tagging**: Bags can be tagged and searched for with arbitrary metadata strings.
 Existing tags on arbitrary metadata topics in bag files will be automatically read.